 The School Improvement Plan is strategic.
-It helps principals, teachers, and school councils answer important questions: What is the most urgent student learning need to focus on?
+It helps Principals, teachers, and School Councils answer important questions: What is the most urgent student learning need to focus on?
 What needs to be addressed to improve student well-being?

-School plans are guided by HWDSB Strategic Directions and are informed using reliable student achievement data that helps determine and respond to student need.

-A school plan is also a mechanism through which the public can hold schools accountable for student success and through which it can measure improvement.
+School Improvement Plans are guided by HWDSB Strategic Directions and are informed using reliable student achievement data that helps determine and respond to student need.
+A School Plan is also a mechanism through which the public can hold schools accountable for student success and through which it can measure improvement.

-A crucial role of developing a School Improvement Plan is involving all stakeholders, including teachers, school councils, parents, and other community members.
-Stakeholders work together to gather and analyze information about the school and its students.
-Through this process, what needs to be focused on is determined.
+A crucial role of developing a School Improvement Plan is involving all stakeholders, including teachers, School Councils, parents, and other community members.
+Stakeholders work together to gather and curiosity. creativity.